wyattscarpenter/gyatt/readme.md

 In my personal opinion, Gyatt is production-ready and everyone who uses git should use it.

 I have never lost data due to a bug in gyatt.
 (This should not be taken to be an implied warranty, as gyatt is supplied with absolutely no warranty etc etc and so forth.)
-Of course, this does not preclude the possibility of losing data by using gyatt commands wrong, as some of them are inherently "dangerous"...
+Of course, this does not preclude the possibility of losing data by using gyatt commands wrong, as some of them are inherently "dangerous" due to the underlying git commands introducing the ability to lose work...

 There are some features that don't work in Gyatt, and some features that I still hope to implement, but what software project doesn't have some of those?